 SHOP NOW—free delivery anywhere in Australia

 When her parents announce their impending separation, Natalie can’t understand why no one is fighting or at least mildly upset.
-Then Zach and Lucy, her two best friends, hook up, leaving her feeling slightly miffed and decidedly awkward.
-She’d always imagined she would end up with Zach one day—in the version of her life that played out like a TV show, with just the right amount of banter, pining and meaningful looks.
-Now everything has changed and nothing is quite making sense.
+And now that Zach and Lucy, her two best friends, have fallen in love, she’s feeling slightly miffed and decidedly awkward.

-It Sounded Better in My Head is a tender, funny and joyful novel about longing, confusion, feeling left out and finding out what really matters—from an exciting new voice in Australian YA writing.
+It Sounded Better in My Head is a tender, funny and joyful novel about longing, confusion, feeling left out and finding out what really matters.

 INTERVIEWS and REVIEWS